cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 B computes a generator g = G.calculate_generator(H,PRS,CI,sid), scalar yb = G.sample\_scalar() and group element Yb = G.scalar\_mult(yb,g).
 B sends MSGb = prefix\_free\_cat(Yb, ADb) to A.

+Upon reception of MSGa, B checks that the actual length of MSGa matches the sum of the decoded prepended lengths for Ya and ADa in MSGa.
+If length fields within MSGa are invalid then B MUST abort.
+Testvectors of examples for such invalid messages are given in the appendix.
-Upon reception of MSGa, B parses MSGa as Ya and ADa using the prepended lengths of the substrings added by the prefix\_free\_cat() function.
+Then B parses MSGa as Ya and ADa using the prepended lengths of the substrings added by the prefix\_free\_cat() function.
 B then computes
 K = G.scalar\_mult_vfy(yb,Ya).
 B MUST abort if K=G.I.
 Otherwise B returns
 ISK = H.hash(prefix\_free\_cat(G.DSI \|\| "\_ISK", sid, K)\|\|concat(MSGa, MSGb)).
 B returns ISK and terminates.

+Upon reception of MSGb, A checks that the actual length of MSGb matches the sum of the decoded prepended lengths for Yb and ADb in MSGb.
+If length fields within MSGb are invalid then A MUST abort.
-Upon reception of MSGb, A parses MSGb as Yb and ADb using the prepended lengths of the substrings added by the prefix\_free\_cat() function.
+Then A parses MSGb as Yb and ADb using the prepended lengths of the substrings added by the prefix\_free\_cat() function.
 A then computes
 K = G.scalar\_mult\_vfy(ya,Yb).
 A MUST abort if K=G.I.
 Otherwise A returns
 ISK = H.hash(prefix\_free\_cat(G.DSI \|\| "\_ISK", sid, K) \|\| concat(MSGa, MSGb).
 A returns ISK and terminates.